-CAPPA is the statewide community planning group for HIV, AIDS, Hepatitis and Sexually Transmitted Infections in Wyoming.
-Community planning is a critical process by which the health department works in partnership with the community and key stakeholders to enhance access to HIV, Hepatitis, and STI prevention, care, and treatment services for high risk populations.
+CAPPA is the statewide community planning group for HIV, AIDS, hepatitis and sexually transmitted infections (STI) in Wyoming.
+Community planning is a critical process by which the health department works in partnership with the community and key stakeholders to enhance access to HIV, hepatitis, and STI prevention, care, and treatment services for high risk populations.
 CAPPA members can also advocate for consistent access to care and treatment across Wyoming.

 Learn More About CAPPA

 CAPPA is supported through cooperative agreements with the United States Department of Health and Human Services, Centers for Disease Control and Prevention (CDC), Health Resources and Services Administration (HRSA), and the Wyoming Department of Health.

 - Bring together a diverse group of individuals concerned about HIV, AIDS, hepatitis, and STIs in the state of Wyoming

 - Include members who are representative of various populations living with or at increased risk for HIV/AIDS, hepatitis and STIs

 - Develop a Comprehensive Plan detailing Wyoming’s approaches to the care and prevention of HIV/AIDS and hepatitis

 - Evaluate strengths, weaknesses, barriers, and gaps in prevention and care service delivery in Wyoming